dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 {: style="text-align: center"}

 **Fig. 2** On the left is an example of two neurons that are connected to eachother laterally.
-On the right is a brain schematic that illustrates the visual information pathway that we will be focusing on.
+On the right is a brain schematic that illustrates the visual information pathway that we will focus on.
 {: style="text-align: center"}

 V1 has a layered structure, where different depths have different types of neurons that respond